AAAronB/Football-Betting-Support-Tool/README.md

 ```

 ## License
 This project is for educational and personal use.
-Please check data sources for their respective licenses.

 ## Contact

-For questions or suggestions, please contact the project maintainer.
+For questions or suggestions, please get in contact.